vinckr/site/_drafts/0content.md

 ### Quotes

-DON'T YOU LECTURE ME WITH YOUR THIRTY DOLLAR WEBSITE ¯\_(ツ)_/¯
+¯\_(ツ)_/¯

 Few people are capable of expressing with equanimity opinions which differ from the prejudices of their social environment.
 Most people are even incapable of forming such opinions.

 Der uns gewohnte Ordnungsrahmen steht stark unter Druck.